cloud36/navigation_drlnd/report.md

 Original Paper: https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf

 #### Algorithm

 DQN's extend traditional Q-Learning by using function approximation represented by a deep neural network, hence the name DQN.
+As a refresher, the basic idea behind Q-Learning is to create a table of state-action pairs that maps to the estimated future discounted reward of taking said action in said state.
+As the agent interacts with an environement it updates this value using the follwoing equation.

-In addition to using a DNN to represent the state-action space, two other important modifications were made: experience replay and use of a target network.
-Both of these modifications were to help overcome what is known as the "deadly triad" coined by Richard Sutton.
+However, when large state-action spaces are encountered tables are no longer sufficient and a function approximator is needed.
+This is where deep nerual networks come into play.
+In DQN's a DNN is used to represent the state-action space, two other important modifications were made: experience replay and use of a target network.
+Both of these modifications were to help overcome what is known as the "deadly triad" coined by [Richard Sutton](https://en.wikipedia.org/wiki/Richard_S._Sutton).
 The deadly triad occurs when three elements are combined: bootstrapping, function approximation and off-policy learning.
 DQN has all three of these ingredients.

+INSERT IMAGE HERE

 - Experience Replay: Not only does experience replay help us decorrelate state-action pairs, which helps prevent the learning from oscillating or diverging,  but it can also help the learning algorithm converge faster and make more efficient use of its past experience.